+The road to personal emergency preparedness.
 It took longer than we realized to achieve true personal emergency preparedness.
-Just gathering the documents for our Emergency Binder was challenging.
-But now, we know we can begin our lives quickly in an emergency, because we have made the effort.
+Just gathering the documents for our emergency binder was challenging, but now we know we can resume our lives quickly in an emergency, because we have made the effort.

 We have our communication plans in place, and we know what we will take in an emergency if we have to leave home quickly.
-And by completing our Personal Preparedness Profiles to outline our wishes, we believe we have alleviated some of the anxiety for family members when that emergency does arise.
+And by completing our Personal Preparedness Profiles to outline our wishes, we believe we have alleviated some of the anxiety for family members if that emergency does arise.